 - 32.3 pounds in weight

 As its name suggests, Weber Original Kettle Premium is a landmark of tradition and quality that would satisfy all charcoal grill lovers.
-This classic apple-shaped charcoal grill offers a balanced combination of smart design and increased functionality with the emphasis on both portable dimensions and roominess of the cooktop.
+This classic apple-shaped charcoal grill offers a balanced combination of smart design and increased functionality with an emphasis on both portable dimensions and the roominess of the cooktop.

 Measuring around 22.5 inches in width, this roomy Weber grill provides an impressive cooktop for a model of its class, reaching 363 square inches in total.
 At maximum capacity, the grates are able to fit up to 13 extra-large burgers simultaneously.